 This little temple honors Lord Shiva in the role of Devi Parvati’s “Ishwar.”
 This temple has a large influx of pilgrims, notably during the holy month of “Shraavan Maas,” which is dedicated to the consecration of Lord Shiva in the Hindu calendar.

-The atmosphere is serene and tranquil, making it ideal for spiritual travelers.
+The atmosphere is serene and beautiful, making it ideal for spiritual travelers.
 Here, one may spend time in a meditative state or just establish a connection with the natural world.

 Aritar Monastery